 To enhance your Azure Active Directory, you can add paid capabilities using the Azure Active Directory Basic, Premium P1, and Premium P2 editions.
 Azure Active Directory paid editions are built on top of your existing free directory, providing enterprise class capabilities spanning self-service, enhanced monitoring, security reporting, Multi-Factor Authentication (MFA), and secure access for your mobile workforce.

-- Azure Active Directory Basic - Designed for task workers with cloud-first needs, this edition provides cloud centric application access and self-service identity management solutions.
+- Azure Active Directory Basic - Designed for task workers with cloud-first needs, this edition provides cloud-centric application access and self-service identity management solutions.
 With the Basic edition of Azure Active Directory, you get productivity enhancing and cost reducing features like group-based access management, self-service password reset for cloud applications, and Azure Active Directory Application Proxy (to publish on-premises web applications using Azure Active Directory), all backed by an enterprise-level SLA of 99.9 percent uptime.

 - Azure Active Directory Premium P1 - Designed to empower organizations with more demanding identity and access management needs, Azure Active Directory Premium edition adds feature-rich enterprise-level identity management capabilities and enables hybrid users to seamlessly access on-premises and cloud capabilities.
-This edition includes everything you need for information worker and identity administrators in hybrid environments across application access, self-service identity and access management (IAM), identity protection and security in the cloud.
+This edition includes everything you need for information worker and identity administrators in hybrid environments across application access, self-service identity, and access management (IAM), identity protection, and security in the cloud.
 It supports advanced administration and delegation resources like dynamic groups and self-service group management.
 It includes Microsoft Identity Manager (an on-premises identity and access management suite) and provides cloud write-back capabilities enabling solutions like self-service password reset for your on-premises users.

-- Azure Active Directory Premium P2 - Designed with advanced protection for all your users and administrators, this new offering includes all the capabilities in Azure AD Premium P1 as well as our new Identity Protection and Privileged Identity Management.
+- Azure Active Directory Premium P2 - Designed with advanced protection for all your users and administrators, this new offering includes all the capabilities in Azure AD Premium P1 as well as Identity Protection and Privileged Identity Management.
 Azure Active Directory Identity Protection leverages billions of signals to provide risk-based conditional access to your applications and critical company data.
-We also help you manage and protect privileged accounts with Azure Active Directory Privileged Identity Management so you can discover, restrict and monitor administrators and their access to resources and provide just-in-time access when needed.
+We also help you manage and protect privileged accounts with Azure Active Directory Privileged Identity Management so you can discover, restrict, and monitor administrators and their access to resources and provide just-in-time access when needed.

 A number of Azure Active Directory capabilities are available through "pay as you go" editions: